RevealBi/Documentation/en/wpf/click-events.md

 # Click Events

-When an end-user clicks on a data point within a visualzation, the `VisualizationDataPointClicked` event is invoked.
+When an end-user clicks on a data point within a visualization, the `VisualizationDataPointClicked` event is invoked.
 You can respond to this event by adding an event handler to the `VisualizationDataPointClicked` event.

 ```xml
 <rv:RevealView x:Name="_revealView"